What's New

 A Guide to Performing Online Genealogy Searches

-This concise article is designed to help you get the most out of your ancestral searches using the Genealogy Search Engine and the Family Tree Search Engine.
-Combined, these are the most powerful free genealogy search engines available on the internet.
-They search over 6.0 billion free online genealogy records from the United States, Canada, United Kingdom, Ireland, Europe, Australia and New Zealand.
+This concise article is designed to help you get the most out of your ancestral searches using the free Genealogy Search Engine and Family Tree Search Engine.
+Our two dedicated genealogy search engines are the most powerful free ones available on the internet.
+Combined, they search billions of free online genealogy records from the United States, Canada, United Kingdom, Ireland, Europe, Australia and New Zealand.
+There are also records from the Caribbean, Africa, Asia, Middle East and Latin America.

-All the search query terms mentioned in this article also apply to genealogy searches with Google and other search engines.
-The difference is the Genealogy Search Engine and the Family Tree Search Engine concentrate on the 1,000+ websites known to contain genealogy records.
+All the search terms mentioned in this article also apply to Google.
+The Genealogy Search Engine and the Family Tree Search Engine are just like Google, but work specifically for genealogy.
+They concentrate on 1,000+ websites known to contain genealogy records.

 For genealogists, the most common search elements are names, places and dates.
 We will go through each of these search elements to show you how you can build progressively more complex genealogy searches.